Elehuris Montero Player Props: Rockies vs. Red Sox

 - Montero is batting .203 with three doubles, a triple, a home run and two walks.

+- Montero has picked up a hit in 10 of 24 games this year, with multiple hits four times.

-- He has gone deep in one of 24 games, and in 1.3% of his plate appearances.
+- He has hit a long ball in one of 24 games, and in 1.3% of his plate appearances.

-- Montero has driven in a run in seven games this year (29.2%), including two games with multiple runs batted in.
+- Montero has driven in a run in seven games this season (29.2%), including two games with multiple runs batted in.

-- He has scored at least once seven times this year (29.2%), including one multi-run game.
+- In seven of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.